Skatinger/master_thesis/wiki_poc/readme.md

 `normal_text_masked`: contains the normal text once for every <mask>, so for 5 detected entities, it contains 5 texts with each entity masked once.

+## Scripts for Wiki-Large
+- `prepare-wiki-large`: pulls wikipedia dataset and first 700'000 people from wikipedia, keeps only the 700'000 pages matching people
+- `clean-wiki-large`: removes bibliographies and unwanted sections, removes articles shorter than 6'000 characters
+- `build-unparaphrased`: splits raw text of pages into sentences
+- `build-paraphrased`: paraphrases sentences to separate dataset column